Masters students

 This award of £2,300 per annum is for masters research in any Romance literature, language or dialect.
 Candidates must be a student or graduate of the University of Edinburgh.
 Preference may be given to those working in language studies: we can typically supervise research in French, Spanish, Portuguese, Catalan, and Italian.

-The next application window is for 2024 entry.
-It is likely to close in early May 2024.
+The current application window is for 2024 entry.
+It is now open.
+The application deadline is Monday 6 May 2024.

-Find out more about the John Orr Research Award on the University's webpages
+Find out more and apply for the John Orr Research Award [University website]

 This award will be given to an eligible masters student on one of the following three programmes: